-- Security Planning: We work with local authorities and experts to develop site specific security plans for each of our owned or operated events.
-Additionally, we are investing in the development of stateof-the-art technology in support of crowd safety management. - Narcan Training + Harm Reduction: To help combat the drug epidemic across the United States, Insomniac formed a partnership with End Overdose, a non-profit that focuses on naloxone training and harm reduction.
+- Security Planning: We work with local authorities and experts to develop site-specific security plans for each of our owned or operated events.
+Additionally, we are investing in the development of technology in support of crowd safety management. - Narcan Training + Harm Reduction: To help combat the drug epidemic across the United States, Insomniac formed a partnership with End Overdose, a non-profit that focuses on naloxone training and harm reduction.
 This partnership helps provide educational resources and safety supplies at Insomniac festivals, and also allows attendees to bring in Narcan out of precaution.
+In 2023, End Overdose trained 750+ venue staff and 4,400+ ground control personnel on how to administer Narcan.
+We plan on expanding this partnership in 2024 to cover our US venues.